aiven/aiven-docs/docs/products/valkey.md

 - **Managed service**: Aiven handles maintenance, updates, and monitoring, freeing you from database management complexities.
-- **Migration**: Support for a migration path from external Redis® implementations and Aiven for Caching to Aiven for Valkey with minimal downtime.
+- **Migration**: Support for a migration path from external Redis® implementations and Valkey databases to Aiven for Valkey with minimal downtime.

 ## Related pages